miracleezekiel/Ecommerce-Sales-Intelligence/06_case_study/README.md

 ---

+## Project Update

+Following constructive feedback on LinkedIn, the case study was expanded to include a customer purchase distribution analysis and additional discussion around interpreting repeat purchase behaviour in a synthetic dataset.
+These additions provide more context for the CRM recommendations while reinforcing the importance of validating data before drawing business conclusions.

+---

 ## How to Read This Case Study

-If you are a **technical reader** — start with Section 6 to understand the tools and methodology, then read Sections 3 and 4 for the detailed findings.
+If you are a **technical reader**, start with Section 6 to understand the tools and methodology, then read Sections 3 and 4 for the detailed findings.

-If you are a **business reader** — start with Section 1 for the executive summary, jump to Section 4 for the key findings, and read Section 5 for what to do about them.
+If you are a **business reader**, start with Section 1 for the executive summary, jump to Section 4 for the key findings, and read Section 5 for the recommended actions.

 ---